tony-lang/tony/README.md

     webpackMode?: string;
     verbose?: boolean;
   }
-): Promise<string>
+): Promise<string | undefined>
 ```

 Resolves imports, infers and checks types, and compiles the given file to JavaScript.
+Returns the path to compiled Javascript entry.

 ### `exec`